Key Points

 An important consideration in using X-bar/R charts is the selection of an appropriate subgroup or sample size.

-Rational subgrouping is the process of selecting a subgroup based upon logical grouping criteria or statistical considerations.
-The purpose of subgrouping is to minimize the within-sample variation so as to maximize the ability to see between-sample variation.
+Rational subgrouping is the process of selecting a subgroup based on logical grouping criteria or statistical considerations.
+The purpose of subgrouping is to minimize the within-sample variation to maximize the ability to see between-sample variation.

 Do not create subgroups for convenience.
 There must be some logic and rationale for the subgroups.
 Do not artificially subgroup data to dampen or reduce apparent variation.